newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/Haul-Waste.md

 - Valid Motor Vehicle Insurance Card for all vehicles
 - Motor Vehicle registration that indicate that the vehicle is registered as Commercial and display
 - Lease agreement and certification (for leased vehicels, if applicable)
-- Home Improvement Contractor registration card
+- Home Improvement Contractor offical registration document (also known as a registration card)
 - Copy of the “Certificate of Liability” insurance and bid or contract for demolition (if applicable)

 After you complete this task, you will have: